hardchor/new-project-ai-template/docs/new-project-setup.md

 ```
 Use @project-overview.md and @user-flow.md to make recommendations for our stack.
 I already know I want to use ___, ___, and ___ (e.g. TypeScript, React, Tailwind).

-For each anticipated part of our stack, propose and describe an industry standard and a popular alternative, as well as a list of 1 or more other options.
+For each anticipated part of our stack, propose and describe an industry standard and a popular alternative.
 We will work through the list together to determine what we'll use for the project.
 ```